 The primary aim of this analysis was to estimate the cost effectiveness of REGEN-COV, sotrovimab, molnupiravir, Paxlovid, and fluvoxamine for the treatment of COVID-19.
-At the time of the posting of this revised Evidence Report, REGEN-COV is judged by US authorities to not be effective against the dominant Omicron COVID-19 variant.
-Therefore, economic analyses for REGEN-COV as an intervention are not included in this report, but we have included those findings based on pre-Omicron data in Supplement E. We continue to use evidence from the usual care arm of the REGEN-COV pivotal trial to inform the comparator arm of our economic model due to its large percentage of US patients.
+At the time of posting of this Final Evidence Report and Meeting Summary, REGEN-COV and sotrovimab were judged by US authorities to not be effective against the dominant Omicron COVID-19 variant and are no longer authorized within the US.
+Therefore, economic analyses for REGEN-COV and sotrovimab are not included in this report, but we have included those findings based on pre-Omicron data in Supplement E. We continue to use evidence from the usual care arm of the REGEN-COV and sotrovimab pivotal trials to inform the comparator arm of our economic model due to the large percentage of US patients within each of these trials.

-We developed a decision analytic model for this evaluation, informed by ICER's inpatient model for COVID-19,75 key clinical trials, and other prior relevant economic models.76-78 Additional components were added to the model structure to account for the outpatient setting of these interventions of interest.
+We developed a decision analytic model for this evaluation, informed by ICER's inpatient model for COVID-19, key clinical trials, and other prior relevant economic models.70-72 Additional components were added to the model structure to account for the outpatient setting of these interventions of interest.
 The base-case analysis utilized a lifetime time horizon, with future costs and outcomes discounted at 3% per year, and a health care sector perspective.
 Productivity changes and the potential for other indirect costs and effects were considered using a modified societal perspective as a scenario analysis.